 Plasterboard

 Most stud walls are built with standard 12.5mm plasterboard.
-This is relatively light weight and has little mass.
+This is relatively lightweight and has little mass.
 If you want an even higher result from your wall, cover one or both sides of the frame with

 15mm Acoustic Grade Plasterboard which is far higher in mass.
 Combined with the SoundBoard, this should block a great deal of airborne sound.

-If you think you may need to soundproof the internal doors, check out this blog - How To Soundproof A Door
+Do you think you may need to also soundproof the internal doors?
+Check out this blog -

-Need to know more about soundproofing a solid wall? - How To Soundproof A Wall
+Need to know more about soundproofing a solid wall? -

 "We don’t expect you to become an overnight expert in soundproofing, that’s what we’re here for."